privacysandbox/attestation/README.md

 circumvent the privacy protections of the Privacy Sandbox.
 ```

-In the attestation file, a language marker must be provided
-for any translations of the natural language version so that
-a user agent or app can select the appropriate language
-version to display to the user if desired.
-Machine based
-translations can provide translations for other languages
-that are not included in the attestation file.
+In the attestation file, a language marker must be provided for any translations of the natural language version so that a user agent or app can select the appropriate language version to display to the user if desired.
+Machine-based translations can provide translations for other languages that are not included in the attestation file.

 Let's take a look at the parts that make up the proposed core privacy attestation: